 Within hours of the trauma I self-diagnosed, qualified by way of (considerable) previous experience of PTSD.
 I am an established author in this field having written about it at length.
 To a readership that can be measure in millions.

 I called Chrissie Steele, (Eric Clapton’s therapist and partner of Richard, who started the Priory in Barnes) and in no time at all I had access to a world class specialist in grief counseling and processing profound loss, in a series of appointments at that famous white building in Barnes.

-Chrissie attended my book launch at The Mada Cafe shortly after which she spent a week with Eric on his super yacht cruising the Greek islands.
-He, Eric, spotted my book, in which he is actually name checked and asked to read it.
-And the asked to keep the copy.
+Chrissie attended my 2011 book launch at The Mada Cafe shortly after which she spent a week with Eric on his super yacht cruising the Greek islands.
+He, Eric, spotted Chrissie reading my book, in which he is actually name checked, and asked to read it.
+And then, when the week long cruise ended for Chrissie, asked to keep her copy.

-Fired by the certainty that I was receiving the best of advice to add to my determination to do the best for my child, just four years old at that time, and totally unprepared for his new role as football in his mothers game of chance, I set out my stall as the author of ‘letters to Byron.’
+Fired by the certainty that I was receiving the best of advice to add to my determination to do the best for my four year old child, totally unprepared for his new role as football in his mothers family-law game of chance, I set out my stall as the author of ‘letters to Byron.’

 Tags: letters to byron